-The objective for this project is to provide a method of identifying HABs in real time to the HAB Task Force using remote sensing technology.
+The objective of this project was to provide a method of identifying HABs in real time to the HAB Task Force using remote sensing technology.
 Building upon the work done by the Virginia Water Resources project from summer 2015 of NASA DEVELOP, we attempted to utilize Landsat 8 OLI images, and historical in situ data to create a python tool that highlights high concentrations of chlorophyll in the Chesapeake Bay and its estuaries.
-Because of available in situ data, we needed to modify our methods.
+Because of available in situ data, we needed to modify the methods.
 Ultimately, our tool takes Landsat 8 OLI images, masks for land, cloud, shallow water, and turbid water, and produces two images highlighting chlorophyll based on the NDVI and combining bands 5, 4, and 3.
 Historically, researchers have utilized the Normalized Difference Vegetation Index to locate chlorophyll concentrations based on the amount of red and near infra-red light plants reflect (Shen et al 2012).
 Other band combinations, such as mid-infrared, near infrared, and red, have also been traditionally used to visualize chlorophyll (Horning 2004).
 Since vegetation absorbs nearly all red light, a red band can be helpful in visualizing chlorophyll.
 Near infrared helps differentiate between land and water.
 Since water absorbs nearly all light, the dark water is contrasted with bright reflectance of soil and vegetation on land.
 Finally, mid infrared is sensitive to moisture and is historically used to monitor vegetation.
 By combining these three bands, past researchers have been able to visualize chlorophyll concentrations on both land and water (Horning 2004).

-Our tool applies these remote sensing concepts specifically to areas in the Chesapeake Bay.
-Our partners will be able to locate and monitor the timing, magnitude, duration, and frequency of HABs quickly and efficiently and identify areas of the Bay that need additional testing.
-This project addresses NASA’s Earth Science Water Resources application area and aligns with the goals of President Obama’s Chesapeake Bay Executive Order to target resources, define tools, strengthen scientific support for decision making, and develop focused and coordinated research programs to improve water quality of the Chesapeake Bay
+Our tool applied these remote sensing concepts specifically to areas in the Chesapeake Bay.
+Our partners will be able to locate and monitor the timing, magnitude, duration and frequency of HABs quickly and efficiently, and identify areas of the Bay that need additional testing.
+This project addresses NASA’s Earth Science Water Resources application area and aligns with the goals of President Obama’s Chesapeake Bay Executive Order to target resources, define tools, strengthen scientific support for decision making, and develop focused and coordinated research programs to improve water quality of the Chesapeake Bay.

 III.
 Methodology

 Data Acquisition: Landsat 8 OLI Landsat 8 surface reflectance data products were obtained from the United States Geological Survey’s (USGS) EarthExplorer for dates ranging from August 17th, 2015.
 This date was selected in order to combine it available in situ data also from August 17th, 2015.
 This date was also selected because it was a particularly cloudless day.
 The study area was virtually free of clouds.
 Path 15, Row 34 was used as the search criteria.
-A cloud mask, called the “CFmask” is provided from the USGS EarthExplorer when surface reflectance products are ordered.
-These images are the primary source of data.
-The pixel values of the images were used with in situ data in an attempt to find a regression model for identifying chlorophyll in the Chesapeake Bay.
+A cloud mask, called the “CFmask”, is provided from the USGS EarthExplorer when surface reflectance products are ordered.

 Ancillary Data In situ water sampling data were provided by Dr. Kim Reese from the Virginia Institute of Marine Science.
 Samples were obtained from a data collection cruise on August 17th, 2015, occurring between 10:00am and 12:00pm.
 The data cruise collection provided detailed measurements of various water quality parameters, including turbidity, temperature (degrees Celsius), in vitro chlorophyll measurements (µg/L), pH, and salinity (parts per thousand).

-Bathymetric Data Bathymetric data for the Chesapeake Bay at 30 meter resolution was downloaded as a DEM from the National Oceanic and Atmospheric Administration’s (NOAA) estuarine bathymetry website (http://estuarinebathymetry.noaa.gov/bathy_htmls/M130.html).
+Bathymetric Data Bathymetric data for the Chesapeake Bay at 30 m resolution was downloaded as a DEM from the National Oceanic and Atmospheric Administration’s (NOAA) estuarine bathymetry website.